 Throughout the text "the SDK" refers to our Raspberry Pi Pico SDK.
 More details about the SDK can be found in the Raspberry Pi Pico C/C++ SDK book.
-Source code included in the documentation is Copyright © 2020 Raspberry Pi (Trading) Ltd. and licensed under the 3-Clause BSD license.
+Source code included in the documentation is Copyright © 2020-2022 Raspberry Pi Ltd (formerly Raspberry Pi (Trading) Ltd.) and licensed under the 3-Clause BSD license.